caml-pkcs11/caml-crush/doc/FILTER.md

 **return value**: this means that the hooked PKCS#11 function will return with this value just after the hook execution.

 If more than one hooking routine are defined for the same PKCS#11 function, the hooks are executed **in the order they are defined** inside the filter\_actions option.
-In this case, **only the return value of the last hook** is used as the PKCS#11 return value: the other hooks return values are discarded.
+In this case, **the first hooking routine that returns something with (true, ...)** will stop the other hooks execution and makes the hooked function return with this value.
+This means that the other hooks and their return values are discarded.

 If a "state" is necessary to keep track of actions of different hooks on the same PKCS#11 function, one will have to implement it through global variables for instance.